 Investing in property – especially one you plan to let out rather than live in – comes with its own unique risks and challenges, particularly in this current uncertain economic climate, which it’s vital to be aware of before you take the plunge.

-In this article, we examine what’s involved in buying and owning a rental property and outline the pros and cons, so that you can decide whether it could be a worthwhile investment for you.
+In this article, we examine what’s involved in buying and owning a rental property and outline some of the pros and cons, so that you can decide whether it could be a worthwhile investment for you.

-What is a buy to let property investment?
+What is a buy-to-let property investment?

 As with many other types of investment, the hope is that your property will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.

-There is also the prospect of capital growth – in other words, that your property will appreciate in value over the long term, so that you make a profit when you eventually come to sell it.
+There is also the prospect of capital growth – in other words, that your property will appreciate in value over the long term, so that you hopefully make a profit when you eventually come to sell it.

 This might all sound fairly straightforward, but there are a whole host of variables to take into account when buying and letting property.
 If you’re not careful or just get unlucky, you could end up making a loss, just as you could with any other kind of investment.